kagnaem/kagnaem/README.md

 ---
 ### 📌Exploratory Data Analysis with Python & Visualisation

-Analysed data sourced from Excel Spreadsheets and integrated multiple tables (e.g., Sales, Invoice, Product).
-Performed cleaning, transformation, and visualisation using Python (Pandas, Matplotlib, Seaborn) to identify trends, distributions, and correlations
+This project highlights EDA using Python for basic operations, Pandas for data manipulation, and Matplotlib/Seaborn for visualizations.
+It focuses on analyzing data from Excel Spreadsheets and integrated multiple tables (e.g., Sales, Invoice, Product).
+Performed cleaning, transformation, and visualisation using Python (Pandas, Matplotlib, Seaborn) to identify trends, distributions, and correlations.

 👉 **[View Project file](https://github.com/kagnaem/Portfolio/blob/main/EDA_with_Sales_Dataset_using_Pandas_and%20Matplotlib_Seaborn.ipynb)**